Poll: Donald Trump’s Approval Rating Crashes Before Inauguration, More Than Half Of Americans Think He’s Dishonest

 By comparison, President Barack Obama’s approval rating during the first week of his first term in 2009 was 63.3 percent.
 Trump’s overall approval rating also falls 18 points below that of Obama, who pollsters found is poised to leave the White House later this month with a two-term best 55 percent approval rating.

-Researchers also found Trump’s “personal qualities” are now viewed much more negatively than they were when the poll was last conducted in late November.
+Researchers also found that Trump’s “personal qualities” are now viewed much more negatively than they were when the poll was last conducted in late November.

-In all, 51 percent of respondents agreed Trump, who championed himself as the messenger of the common man throughout his campaign, does not care about average Americans and nearly one in three voters (32 percent) fear he will be a “bad” president over his tenure.
+In all, 51 percent of respondents agreed that Trump, who championed himself as the messenger of the common man throughout his campaign, does not care about average Americans and nearly one in three voters (32 percent) fear he will be a “bad” president over his tenure.

 Overall, 28 percent of respondents insist they feel worse about Trump then they did on Election Day, when he squeaked past Clinton as the most unpopular president-elect in modern history and actually lost the popular vote to her nationally.